-A DMISSION to Calvin College is a privilege, not a right.
-This privilege may be withdrawn from any student whose presence is regarded by the college authorities as undesirable.
+A privilege may be withdrawn from any student whose presence is not regarded as desirable by the college authorities.

 REQUIREMENTS FOR GRADUATION

 THE COLLEGE graduates or certifies students from the following courses: General College, pre-Seminary, Education, pre-Medical, pre-Dental, pre-Law, pre-Engineering, pre-Business Administration, pre-Forestry, pre-Nursing, and pre-Medical Technology.